greim/hoxy/readme.markdown

 Overview
 ========

 Hoxy is a web hacking proxy for [node.js](http://nodejs.org/), intended for use by web developers.
-Think of it is as a [Firebug](http://getfirebug.com/), or perhaps a [Greasemonkey](http://www.greasespot.net/), for the HTTP transport layer.
-Hoxy however operates as a standalone proxy server, not as an add-on for any specific browser.
+Hoxy is similar in concept to [Firebug](http://getfirebug.com/), or perhaps [Greasemonkey](http://www.greasespot.net/), but it operates on the HTTP transport layer.
+Hoxy is also a standalone proxy server, not an add-on for any specific browser.

 Starting Hoxy
 ---------------